Ramification theory for varieties over a local field: Complements on localized intersection products

 2. In the notation above, the localized Chern class $c_k({\cal K})_D\cap [X]\in CH_{d-k}(D)$ is defined as $\pi_{0*}\bigl(c({\cal E}') c({\cal E})^{-1} ([\overline X_0])\bigl)_{\dim =d-k}$ \cite[Section 18.1]{fulton}.
 Hence, the assertion follows.

 The proof of Proposition \ref{prlcc} shows that the system of maps $\gamma_k({\cal K})_D$ is characterized by the compatibility with the Gysin maps for regular immersions and the normalization property that the composition with the natural map $G(D)\to G(X)$ is equal to the map $\gamma_k([{\cal E}'] -[{\cal E}])$.
+Similarly as (\ref{eqX0}), we have

 Similarly as \cite[Section 18.1]{fulton}, we have the following properties.

 \begin{cor} Let $X$ be a scheme of finite type over a regular noetherian scheme $S$ of finite dimension and $D\subset X$ be a closed subscheme.